Author: Penny Vernon, NASBA Candidate Care Manager

 Candidates need to report any difficulties they encounter during testing immediately to the staff at the testing center and not wait until after they have completed the Exam.
 The staff may be able to resolve the issue and will also send a report of the incident to NASBA confirming that the difficulty was observed by testing center staff.

-For more information about the CPA Exam application process that will help you further, please consult the Candidate Bulletin, the tutorial and sample tests available on the AICPA’s website, and this video from Prometric about what to expect on test day.
+For more information about the CPA Exam application process that will help you further, please consult the Candidate Guide, the tutorial and sample tests available on the AICPA’s website, and this video from Prometric about what to expect on test day.

 Other Suggested Reading